pganalyze/collector/README.md

 We currently require one Docker container per RDS instance monitored.

-If you have multiple databases on the same RDS instance, you can monitor them all by specifying DB_ALL_NAMES=1 as an environment variable.
+If you have multiple databases on the same RDS instance, you can monitor them all by specifying DB_ALL_NAMES=true as an environment variable.

 Docker Container (non-RDS)
 --------------------------